vbotka/ansible-freebsd-postinstall/docs/source/annotation-tasks.rst

      used in check mode because of empty dictionary ``al_ansible_facts_services``.

-:65: Configure and enable
+:65: Configure and enable services.

-:86: or disable services.
+:74: Disable and stop services.
 If the configuration of a service changes
      the service will be reloaded or restarted when already running.